-The High Resolution Climate Modelling group is a long-standing collaboration between scientists from two UK institutions - the National Centre for Atmospheric Science (Climate Directorate) and Met Office Hadley Centre - at the frontier of exploiting weather-resolving models to simulate the building blocks of Earth's climate.
+The High Resolution Climate Modelling group is a long-standing collaboration between scientists from two UK institutions at the frontier of exploiting weather-resolving models to simulate the building blocks of Earth's climate—the National Centre for Atmospheric Science (Climate Directorate) and Met Office Hadley Centre for Climate Science and Services.

 Climate models are crucial tools for analysing observations of weather and climate in a consistent physical framework.
 Analysis of past observations helps us interpret observed historical changes in the climate system and develop more robust projections of future climate change.
 However, an important research frontier is establishing the ability of current-generation climate models to provide societies with accurate and reliable predictions of regional climate change, particularly the statistics of extreme events and high-impact weather, which are required for global and local adaptation strategies.